metamath/lamp-guide/docs/index.md

 > proves the claim.
 Select that one (using the checkbox on its left)
 > and click on "Apply selected".

-Notice that metamath-lamp has added an intermediate statement (with id "1") to prove this :
+Notice that metamath-lamp has added an intermediate step (with label "1") to prove this :

 `|- ( ( ph -> ps ) -> ( ph -> ch ) )`

-Also, note that this new statement *and* the final goal `syl` have green checkmarks.
+Also, note that this new step *and* the final goal `syl` have green checkmarks.
 The most important thing is that our final goal has a green checkmark, meaning the goal is fully proved!